Where To Buy

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 No one is perfect and we do make money from the “Where To Buy” links below, but this is our best attempt at an honest and objective review from an average riders’ perspective.

 The 2014 – 2017 Burton Genesis EST models don’t have many differences.
 It’s the same ride but the straps fold out easier on the 2015 so it’s easier to get in and out of.

 The 2016 Burton Genesis EST Demo binding had one issue.
 The newly designed toe strap didn’t wrap around the toe of the boot like previous models.
 I just got the production model and the toe straps fit very well so what you buy should be fine.

 Riders: James, Peter, Jimbo

-The 2014 Burton Genesis EST has a lot of changes but then the 2015 and 2016 kind of stayed very similar in terms of the over all ride.
-There are some comfort and ease of use tweaks but over all it’s still very much the same bindings from 2014.
+The 2014 Burton Genesis EST has a lot of changes but then the 2015 to 2017 kind of stayed very similar in terms of the overall ride.
+There are some comfort and ease of use tweaks but overall it’s still very much the same bindings from the major upgrade of 2014.